 Many choose the Stephen Taber time and time again, originally for Captains Ken and Ellen Barnes, and presently for their son, Captain Noah.
 His humor, wit, and harmonica skills, not to mention a no-nonsense command of the ship, makes him one of the most popular “Masters” in the fleet.
 Noah is a cheese aficionado (he introduces the array of personally selected gourmet cheeses set out for late afternoon appetizers) and Jane hand-selects the wines.
 “For some reason, wine vendors think we’re a restaurant.”

 I grew up sailing and can tell a capable captain from a mediocre one.
-Anyone can manage a boat in good weather under ideal circumstances, but the finest commanders are those who keep cool and make split-second recalibrations under the worst conditions, especially on a ship that has no engine.
+Anyone can manage a boat in good weather under ideal circumstances, but the finest skippers are those who keep cool and make split-second recalibrations under the worst conditions, especially on a ship with no engine.
 Captain Barnes is one of those.
-He was a joker until the weather changed, the winds picked up, we were rafting, anchoring, or coming into dock.
+He was a joker until the weather changed, the winds picked up, while we were rafting up, anchoring, or coming into dock.
 Then he was all business.

 This is what you might hear from the Capt’n during orientation: